kafejo/CleanSwift-templates/README.md

 ## Clean swift templates

 This fork enhances:
+  - using optional output to view controller from presenter instead of force cast
+  - remove input protocols for easier and faster development
+  - updated singleton implementation

+And some code style:
   - spacing (uses 4 spaces instead of 2)
   - leading parenthesis (on the same line as function definition)
+  - use hyphens in MARK comments

 ## Origin